The average length of addiction treatment varies depending on an individual’s addiction history.

 In addition to the client’s individual needs, it is important to address social and environmental factors that may influence substance abuse.
 Many clients benefit from long-term treatment programs because they remove individuals from enabling peers and environments, allowing them to focus solely on their journey through recovery.
 Therapies that engage family members and loved ones are incredibly beneficial to the recovery process as they aid in the development of the individual’s support network after treatment.
 The more engaged loved ones are in the recovery process, the more beneficial it is in supporting successful sobriety following treatment.

 While the length of treatment is crucial to the recovery process, it is only a piece of the overall success of treatment.
 Individualized care that addresses the unique needs of each individual proves to have the highest rates of success.
-In some cases, medication and treatment for co-occurring disorders may be required in order to reduce the risk of relapse.
+In some cases, medication and treatment for co-occurring disorders, also known as dual diagnosis treatment, may be required in order to reduce the risk of relapse.
 Treatment programs that are holistic in their approach to addiction recovery provide clients with therapeutic options that allow clients to make lifestyle changes that support sobriety in life after treatment.
+Not sure if long-term treatment will work?
+Visit our testimonials page to hear the stories of Sober College parents and clients who have been where you are.

 Click here to see our infographic and learn more about the Road to Recovery.